Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_guess.md

-# Guess a Letter in Hangman
+# Guess a Letter

-Welcome, Championship Game Creator!
-You've built amazing games!
-Now let's create the classic word game - HANGMAN!
-Can you check if a letter is in a secret word?

-## 🎯 Today's Mission
 Check if a guessed letter is in the secret word!

-## Let's Do It!
+## What to Do
-1. Read the code - see how we check for letters!
-2. Press the green **Run** button
+1. Press Run
-3. Guess a letter!
+2. Guess a letter!

 ```python
 print("=== HANGMAN GAME ===")